magfest-archive/ubersystem-deploy/INSTALL-vagrant.md

 vagrant ssh
 ```

-8) Add a user to ubersystem so you can login.
+8) Manually add a user to ubersystem so you can login.
 From your bash prompt, type:

 ```bash
 sep insert_admin